Clearing Offer Holder Hub

 How to book accommodation

-There are rooms still available for September 2021.
-To arrange your accommodation, please contact Campus Living Villages.
-Accommodation contracts start on 13 September 2021 and you will be required to book a slot for arrival with Campus Living Villages - they will contact you about this nearer the time.
+If you have secured a place, accommodation contracts start on 5 September 2022 and you will be required to book a slot for arrival with Campus Living Villages - they will contact you about this nearer the time.

 Please be assured that there will be options to arrive outside of normal working hours, so no matter how far you’re travelling from, you’ll be able to move in at a time that suits you.